 What are the symptoms of a parathyroid adenoma?

-Primary Hyperparathyroidism is known as “moans, groans, bones and stones.”
+The symptoms of Primary Hyperparathyroidism are known as “moans, groans, bones and stones.”

 The moans and groans comprise a number of symptoms: